 Catlinite History

 Catlinite is also known as Pipestone.
 It is a red stone that is easy to carve because it doesn’t have a lot of quartz in it.
 It can be worked with carving tools and knives.
 Its red color comes from iron in the soil.
 The name Catlinite first came into use after the painter, George Catlin, visited the stone quarries in 1835.
-George Catlin recorded a legend about the origin of using Catlinite to make pipes, where the Great Spirit told the tribes that this stone must only be used to make pipes.
+George Catlin shared the legend about how the Great Spirit told the tribes that this stone should only be used for making pipes.

 Not ready to carve your own pipe?
-We also offer three styles of pipes that have bowls carved from Pipestone Catlinite.
+Instead we offer three styles of pipes that have bowls carved from Pipestone Catlinite.

 The Plains Pipe is based on a pipe that was commonly used during the European contact period.
-Because these pipes were used ceremonially to bind treaties, they became known as Peace Pipes.
+Since these pipes were used ceremonially to bind treaties, they became known as Peace Pipes.

 The Four Winds Pipe has four rings carved into the stem representing the four directions.